Twin Cobra II: Development and release

 Twin Cobra II was originally under development by Toaplan but the company closed their doors in 1994 until Taito allowed Takumi Corporation, an offshoot of Toaplan, to finish work on the project as their first release.
 Masahiro Yuge and Takayuki Chiba acted as the game's programmers.
 Masanori Ōse alongside several artists were responsible for the pixel art.
 Takashi Furukawa served as composer for the soundtrack under the alias "BLASTMAN-F".

 Twin Cobra II was released in arcades on 30 November 1995, using the Taito F3 System board.
-On 17 May 1996, an album was co-published exclusively in Japan by Scitron and Pony Canyon, featuring an arranged song composed by Furukawa.
+An album was co-published exclusively in Japan by Scitron and Pony Canyon in May 1996, featuring an arranged song composed by Furukawa.
 In December 1997, Twin Cobra II was ported to the Sega Saturn by Naxat Soft under the title Kyukyoku Tiger II Plus, featuring an exclusive Saturn Mode with a new stage and other additions.

 Reception

 In Japan, Game Machine listed Twin Cobra II on their March 15, 1996 issue as being the thirteenth most popular arcade game at the time.
 The game has been met with mixed critical reception from critics and reviewers alike since its release on the Sega Saturn as Kyukyoku Tiger II Plus.